pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 Going further
 -------------

-We could dig the topic endlessly, speaking about the function `ioctl`, detailing how the kernel handle the session, expressing our endless admiration for the great 70s look of the [DEC VT05][vt05] terminal...
+We could dig into the topic endlessly, discussing the function `ioctl`, detailing how the kernel handles the session, expressing our endless admiration for the great 70s look of the [DEC VT05][vt05] terminal...
-But we should keep a bit for further articles, and there are anyway plenty of great resources already available if you are interested.
+But we should keep some for further articles, and there are anyway plenty of great resources already available if you are interested.
 To share a few:

  * [the TTY demystified, by Linus Åkesson][linusakesson]: Simply _the_ reference on the topic, that will also explain signals, processes, etc.
  * [Ponyhof's session management][ponyhof1] and [vt-switching][ponyhof2] articles: Great to understand the session and seats concepts.
- * [Unix StackExchange][unix-stackexchange] Stéphane Chazelas' answer, that put a lot of effort to makes things clear when they were a lot confusing for me.
+ * [Unix StackExchange][unix-stackexchange] Stéphane Chazelas' answer, that makes a lot of effort to clarify what was initially confusing for me.

-I realize I took a lot of shortcuts in this article and it would be natural that some part appear blurry in your mind.
-So if you have any question or need more details, please leave a comment, I will try my best to provide a clear answer!
+I realize I took a lot of shortcuts in this article and it would be natural that some part suggest greater depths to be explored.
+So if you have any question or need further details, please leave a comment, I will try my best to provide a clear answer!

 [vt05]: http://terminals.classiccmp.org/wiki/images/f/fb/DEC_VT05_121708587772-2.jpg
 [linusakesson]: http://www.linusakesson.net/programming/tty/